cwervo/old.cwervo.com/source/thoughts/2016/03/consider-offboarding.md

 In user experience design we talk a lot about onboarding, but I don't think we take the concept of offboarding experiences very seriously, especially not for social systems like Facebook.
-I say this because if more consideration had been given, I think more care would be apparent in the desing of this off boarding experience.
+I say this because if more consideration had been given, I think more care would be apparent in the desing of this offboarding experience.
 Addiction, grievance, burn out, exhaustion and disgust are all emotions/states users feel in relation to social media, they need to be allowed to express and decompress these emotions with or without digital products, in a